-Note: LMICs - low- and middle-income countries; RHD = rheumatic heart disease.
+Note: ARF = acute rheumatic fever; LMICs = low- and middle-income countries; RF = rheumatic fever; RHD = rheumatic heart disease.

-Secondary prevention.
-Early studies of individuals with a documented history of RF demonstrated that regular secondary preventative therapy with penicillin-especially injectable benzathine penicillin-could reduce the risk of recurrent RF and, by inference, RHD (Manyemba and Mayosi 2002).
+Secondary Prevention.
+Early studies of individuals with a documented history of ARF demonstrated that regular secondary preventive therapy with penicillin-especially injectable benzathine penicillin-could reduce the risk of recurrent ARF and, by inference, RHD (Manyemba and Mayosi 2002).
 The rationale for secondary prevention is that it eliminates streptococcal colonization and thereby persistent subclinical inflammation and progressive valve damage (Majeed and others 1986).
-Sufficient evidence indicates that secondary prevention programs produce low rates of RF recurrence in patients receiving continuous secondary prophylaxis.
-However, the quality of controlled studies is suboptimal, and it has been difficult to quantify the relationship between RF recurrences averted and reductions in incident RHD (Manyemba and Mayosi 2002).
+Sufficient evidence indicates that secondary prevention programs produce low rates of ARF recurrence in patients receiving continuous secondary prophylaxis.
+However, the quality of controlled studies is suboptimal, and it has been difficult to quantify the relationship between ARF recurrences averted and reductions in incident RHD (Manyemba and Mayosi 2002).
+Despite these evidence gaps, there is strong consensus globally that secondary prevention is effective and that further trials on its effectiveness would not be ethical.

-Limitations of the evidence for prevention.
+Limitations of the Evidence for Prevention.
 From the policy standpoint, interpreting and applying the literature on primary and secondary prevention poses several challenges.

-- The studies are all of poor quality and are more than 20 years old; nearly all were conducted in HICs.
-These trials used older formulations of penicillin that are no longer in widespread use, limiting the use of these data in contemporary economic models. - There is no evidence that primary or secondary prevention reduces RHD mortality, and no such trials are likely to be performed in children for ethical reasons. - No studies have been conducted for secondary prevention in adults with ARF and RHD, who constitute the majority of cases today. - An exclusive primary prevention strategy could miss a substantial proportion of cases because 50-75 percent of ARF cases may have no history of symptomatic pharyngitis. - Adherence to a regimen of three- to four-weekly penicillin injections for secondary prevention is often difficult to achieve in practice (Gunther, Asmera, and Parry 2006; WHO 1992). - Despite aggressive prevention efforts, many patients with established RHD require surgical intervention when valve dysfunction becomes severe and symptomatic (Zuhlke and others 2015).
+• The studies are all of poor quality and are more than 20 years old; nearly all were conducted in HICs.
+These trials used older formulations of penicillin that are no longer in widespread use, limiting the usefulness of these data in contemporary economic models.

+- There is no evidence that primary or secondary prevention reduces RHD mortality, and no such trials are likely to be performed in children for ethical reasons. - No studies have been conducted for secondary prevention in adults with ARF and RHD, who constitute the majority of cases today. - An exclusive primary prevention strategy could miss a substantial proportion of cases because 50 percent to 75 percent of ARF cases may have no history of symptomatic pharyngitis. - Adherence to a regimen of three- or four-weekly penicillin injections for secondary prevention is often difficult to achieve in practice (Gunther, Asmera, and Parry 2006; WHO 1992). - Despite aggressive prevention efforts, many patients with established RHD require surgical intervention when valve dysfunction becomes severe and symptomatic (Zühlke and others 2015).

-Cardiac surgery.
+Cardiac Surgery.
 For individuals with established RHD, surgical and percutaneous techniques are available to repair, replace, or palliate damaged valves.
 The mitral valve is most commonly affected by RHD and is the most frequent target of surgical and catheter-based interventions; the aortic and tricuspid valves are also susceptible.
 In general, patients with more than one valve involved have a poorer prognosis, even with adequate access to surgery (Marijon and others 2012).

 For patients with isolated mitral stenosis (narrowed mitral valve) and favorable valve characteristics, catheter-based dilation (percutaneous balloon valvulotomy) has become the treatment standard-at least in settings with access to state-of-the-art equipment and interventional cardiologists.
-However, percutaneous procedures should be performed in centers with cardiothoracic surgical expertise in case of complications (figure 1).
+However, percutaneous procedures should be performed in centers with cardiothoracic surgical expertise in case of complications (figure 11.1).
 An alternative to percutaneous valvulotomy is closed mitral valvulotomy, which can be performed by a general or cardiothoracic surgeon in a center with fewer resources.

-For many LMICs, however, the scale-up of open-heart surgical services may be the most important option for patients with advanced RHD.
+For many LMICs, however, the scale-up of openheart surgical services may be the most important option for patients with advanced RHD.
 Given the prevalence of unfavorable mitral stenosis, mitral incompetence (which cannot currently be treated by catheter-based methods), and multivalvular disease, most patients with RHD are not eligible for minimally invasive techniques and eventually require surgical valve replacement.
 Valve replacement is palliative rather than curative; most patients require lifelong anticoagulation and are exposed to high complication rates (Marijon and others 2012).